tobydriscoll/udmath351/notes/second_linear/undetermined1.md

 In this situation, we go through the same work as before to get the homogeneous part $x_h$, but a valid $x_p$ can be found without integration.

 The correct form of $x_p$ for various manifestations of $f$ are given in [the table below](table-firstlin-MUC).
 The capital letters are considered unknown constants that have to be determined by plugging $x_p$ into the ODE.
-This is what gives the method its name, the {term}`method of undetermined coefficients`.
+This is what gives the method its name, the **method of undetermined coefficients**.

 ```{list-table} Particular solutions for the method of undetermined coefficients.
 :header-rows: 1